catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 For each element,\
 &emsp;find the first one that is larger than him from left to right.

+TC: O(n^2)&emsp;SC: O(1)

 **Method 2 MonoStack:**

 What is inefficient in the above approach??

-Everytime we are finding the next element in the array, we traverse almost the whole array to find the next greater element.
+1. Everytime we are finding the next element in the array, we traverse almost the whole array to find the next greater element.
 This requires O(n^2) of time to check through.
 So what we can do is to find the next greater element in one time using monostack, since by only maintaining a stack with decreasing order, we can find the next greater element in O(1) time for each element.

 Which kind of monoStack should we be using??\
 Let's go through an example to find out!\